Maximum Compensation.

 Conduit Law represents people burned because someone else failed to act safely: negligent drivers, unsafe property owners, careless contractors, defective-product manufacturers, landlords who ignored hazards, employers or third parties who created dangerous worksites, and businesses that allowed fire, chemical, electrical, or heat hazards to injure customers and visitors.
 We investigate how the burn happened, who controlled the dangerous condition, what insurance applies, and what future medical care will actually cost.

-Colorado generally gives injured people three years to file a personal injury lawsuit under C.R.S. § 13-80-101, but waiting is a terrible strategy in burn cases.
+Colorado burn claims do not all use the same deadline.
+Ordinary negligence, unsafe-property, and many product-related burn claims commonly require filing within two years under C.R.S. § 13-80-102.
+Motor-vehicle burn and road-rash cases often use Colorado’s three-year motor-vehicle limitation period under C.R.S. § 13-80-101.
+Claims involving a public entity can involve much shorter notice requirements before a lawsuit is even filed.
+Waiting is a terrible strategy in any burn case.
 Photographs heal.
 Hazardous products disappear.
 Accident scenes get repaired.
 Surveillance video gets overwritten.
 Witnesses forget.
 The sooner the investigation starts, the better chance we have of preserving the proof that separates a lowball offer from a serious claim.

 Burn Injury Claim Resources

 Burn and scarring claims often overlap with vehicle crashes, motorcycle road rash, defective products, unsafe property, and insurance disputes.
 Useful related guides include our pages on motorcycle road rash settlements, motorcycle accident settlement value, injury-based car accident settlements, how insurance companies calculate settlements, and pain and suffering lawsuits.
+For related injury pages, start with our Denver motorcycle accident lawyer, Denver bicycle accident attorney, Denver car accident lawyer, Denver premises liability lawyers, and settlement calculator pages.
 Those topics matter because burn value is driven by permanency, visible scarring, procedures, future care, and the insurer’s attempt to pretend the injury is “healed” once the wound closes.

 Types of Burn Injury Cases We Handle